2026 Guide

 Source: ZipRecruiter, 2025

-Life Coach Training Programs in Oregon
+Life Coach Training in Oregon: Online & In-Person

 Oregon State University's CPEC program provides ICF Level 1 accredited training at $5,450.
 The fully online format with small cohorts and experienced mentors makes it accessible from anywhere in the state.